-Join us as we kickoff our second amazing year of science here in Knoxville with talks from local ORNL and UTK scientists!
-As a special treat, this year's kickoff will be a super event with 3-4 speakers.
+Join us as we kickoff our second amazing year of science here in Knoxville with talks from local ORNL and UTK scientists and a medical physicist from Provision Proton Therapy!
+As a special treat, this year's kickoff will be a super event with 4 speakers!
 But not to worry, we will leave plenty of room between for chats with friends, food and drink refills, and exciting discussions about science.

 We start with an introduction to taste of science followed immediately by speakers!
 Pay close attention because following each speaker there will be a pop quiz.
 First student with the correct answer wins an awesome prize.